SpenceFrancois/peakportfolio.ai-open/README.md

 # PeakPortfolio.ai – Open Source Edition

+---

 ### What peakportfolio does

-PeakPortfolio.ai is an investment portfolio construction application that allows users to express investment goals, ideas, and their own analysis in natural language and receive a personalized portfolio that is constructed, reviewed, and explained through a structured, multi-stage workflow.
+**PeakPortfolio.ai** is an investment portfolio construction application that allows users to express investment goals, ideas, and their own analysis in natural language and receive a personalized portfolio that is constructed, reviewed, and explained through a structured, multi-stage workflow.

+---

 ### The problem this is designed to solve

 Modern portfolio construction relies on both quantitative optimization and qualitative investment judgment, which are often handled through separate tools and workflows.

 PeakPortfolio.ai explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.

+---

 ### How portfolio construction is approached

 Portfolio construction begins with quantitative baselines derived from multiple MVO portfolios and single-asset portfolios.
 These baselines provide context for reconstructing portfolios around user defined intent expressed in natural language.

 User intent, MVO portfolios, asset-level data, and explicit constraints are sent through a chain of three AI agents (Allocator, Manager, Explainer), each working on a specific component of portfolio construction, to produce portfolio allocations with associated performance metrics and explanations for the portfolio’s tickers.

+---

 ### Human judgment and system support

-PeakPortfolio is designed to support human portfolio decision-making, not to replace it.
+**PeakPortfolio** is designed to support human portfolio decision-making, not to replace it.
 Users define the investment universe, objectives, constraints, and retain full discretion over portfolio decisions.

 The system structures inputs, evaluates portfolio outcomes using quantitative methods and asset-level data, and provides allocations with associated metrics and explanations to support analysis and review.